paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-027-national-trails-system.md

 Pub.
 L. 116–9, title II, § 2502(b), Mar.
 12, 2019, 133 Stat.
 754, provided that: “The amendments made by subsection (a) [amending this section] shall take effect on the date that is 60 days after the date of enactment of this Act [Mar.
 12, 2019].”

 #### Termination of Advisory Councils
 Advisory councils in existence on Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period following Jan.
 5, 1973, unless, in the case of a council established by the President or an officer of the Federal Government, such council is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a council established by the Congress, its duration is otherwise provided for by law.
-See sections 3(2) and 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, 776, set out in the Appendix to Title 5, Government Organization and Employees.
+See sections 1001(2) and 1013 of Title 5, Government Organization and Employees.

 #### Construction of Title V of Pub.
 L. 111–11
 Pub.
 L. 111–11, title V, § 5401, Mar.
 30, 2009, 123 Stat.
 1164, provided that: “(a) Effect on Access for Recreational Activities.—Nothing in this title [amending this section and sections 1249, 1274, and 1276 of this title and enacting provisions set out as notes under this section and sections 1271 and 1274 of this title] shall be construed as affecting access for recreational activities otherwise allowed by law or regulation, including hunting, fishing, or trapping. “(b) Effect on State Authority.—Nothing in this title shall be construed as affecting the authority, jurisdiction, or responsibility of the several States to manage, control, or regulate fish and resident wildlife under State law or regulations, including the regulation of hunting, fishing, and trapping.”